 Colombia is a stunning country, but for a long time it was a dangerous place for tourists.
-With drug lords practically ruling the country, travelling to Colombia for fun and sightseeing was simply not an option.
+With drug lords practically ruling the country, traveling to Colombia for fun and sightseeing was simply not an option.
+But today, two weeks in Colombia will give you a great taste of what this country has to offer!

 But, the days of Pablo Escobar are a thing of the past, and tourism is booming in the country.
 As it should – Colombia is a breathtaking country, with an abundance of national and nature parks that boast gorgeous nature.
 It is a country that has a lot to offer to anyone, whether you’re looking to spend your time sightseeing, or exploring the wild outdoors.

 And we’re here to help you figure out which places in Colombia are worth your time, and which aren’t.
-From the mesmerizing beaches of Cartagena, to the vast coffee plantations around Salento – here’s our two-week itinerary for this wonderful South American country!
+From the mesmerizing beaches of Cartagena to the vast coffee plantations around Salento – here’s our two-week Colombia itinerary for this wonderful South American country!

 Getting Around Colombia